gcallah/hambone/chaps/chap1.md

 oxy.
 So when he died from snorting what was apparently some tainted coke, there were more rumors: maybe he had been taken out.

-Up on the roof of Elsie's Bar on South Magnolia Avenue, seated on folding chairs, Bernie and Frankie smoked a joint.
+Up on the roof of Elsie's Bar on South Magnolia Avenue, seated on folding chairs, Bernie and Frankie contemplated these rumors, while smoking a joint.

 Bernie asked, "So you think someone took out ole Will?"